misaellr/producthub/readme.md

-This is a Liferay Cloud project. push new structure
+This is a Liferay Cloud project.
+Testing push/build